amritg9/Portfolio/Performances/Readme.md

 [Nobel laureate Rabindranath Tagore](https://www.nobelprize.org/prizes/literature/1913/tagore/biographical/) is the author who inspired me most to continue learning more about my culture & language.
 Over the course of 10 years, I've participated in over 20  [traditional Bengali performances](https://youtube.com/playlist?list=PLeXsgQPFrM5wAsCDLslhMNHl_rZv4z9xv), taking part in plays, poems, and songs.
 #### Speech and Debate
 ##### 2017 - 2019
-As an Lincoln-Douglas debater, I participated in various competitive debate programs through DFW Speech and debate and also attended a Lincoln Douglas debate summer camp with Mean Green comet debate institute at University of Texas at Dallas (UTD)
+As a Lincoln-Douglas debate performer, I participated in various competitive debate programs through DFW Speech and debate and also trained from a LD debate summer camp with Mean Green comet institute at University of Texas at Dallas (UTD).
+I also represented my school at an inter-IB speech and debate tournament hosted at Trinity IB high school, Euless TX.